cseanburns/electronic_resource_mgmt/src/10-licensing-basics.md

 Second, [Regan (2015)][regan2015] specifically mentions these competencies with respect to the importance of learning more about the licensing process.

 Regan (2015) also highlights the importance of advocating.
-Many people are nervous about the idea of having to negotiate a license for an e-product, but in reality, such work is not done outside of a team.
+People may be nervous about the idea of having to negotiate a license for an e-product, but in reality, such work is not done outside of a team.
 And that team will likely include people who work outside of libraries.
 This makes it important to advocate for the library and the licensing process.
 That is, the licensing processes should also be framed as an advocacy process.